Satyrev/mountain-css/README.md

 # 🗻 Mountain Animation

-Animated Scene of a mountain
+Animated Scene of a mountain with moving clouds

 # 📦 Technologies